 Tara has been an instructor at the English Language Institute at Pace University since 2009.
 She holds an MS in TESOL, Ed. & Sp.
 Ed. from Touro College, and a BA in Linguistics & Italian from the University of Wisconsin.
 Her primary instructional focus has been in Academic Writing and Research in both the Pre-Undergraduate and the Graduate programs.
 In addition, she is also passionate about Vocabulary and Grammar and enjoys teaching these elective courses.
 At Pace University, she has facilitated TESOL teacher training workshops to visiting international faculty.
 Training modules have included, building fluency, integrating skills, multiple intelligences, and creating a student-centered learning environment.
 Tara has worked as an ELA and ESL instruction and curriculum consultant for Brown University and the NYC Department of Education.
 Early in her career, she taught new arrivals at Liberty HS in New York City.
 She has also been a language trainer since 2007 for business professionals and their families relocating to the US.
 Tara has lived, studied, and taught in Italy, Brazil, and Africa.

 Meet The Instructors – Westchester

 Before joining the Pace team in 2016, Helen had been teaching a wide variety of academically focused classes at Manhattanville College ELI for 17 years.
 She has also been teaching graduate courses at the School of Education at Manhattanville College, where she received her MPS in TESOL.
 A passionate educator, Helen established a private language school in Westchester, Language Link Center, which she ran for 10 years.
-At Pace, she has developed a wide array of content-rich courses for au pair students.
+At Pace, she has developed a wide array of content-rich courses.
 Her professionalism, commitment to students, sense of humor, and extensive experience in the field of education make her a versatile, engaging, and effective teacher.
 Helen is a pop culture aficionado and an avid cook.